How the Little-Known Story of the Battle of Versailles Influenced Fashion Forever - E! Online

 When fashion made history.

-Before models traipsed down elaborate runways and designers presented audacious collections during Paris Fashion Week, there was a time when things were all business and no pleasure.
+Before models traipsed down elaborate runways and designers presented audacious collections during Paris Fashion Week, there was a time when it was all business and no pleasure.

 In its early iterations, fashion week brought only magazine editors and personal shoppers together in intimate settings.
 There was no star-studded front row—instead, invitees sat closely together as models weaved through their chairs.
 However, one fabulous night in November 1973 would change everything.